Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9F

 Memory Aid

-Real-World Application
+Real-World Example

 You compare two 100-foot runs of 50-ohm coax - one with foam dielectric, one with solid dielectric.
 The foam dielectric cable has about 0.7 dB loss, while the solid dielectric has about 1.0 dB loss.
 The air in the foam reduces dielectric losses, making it more efficient.
 This lower loss is especially valuable for long feed lines.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Foam dielectric, Solid dielectric, Coaxial cable, Loss
+Foam dielectric Solid dielectric Coaxial cable Loss

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9F topic.